What Are Tree Squirrels?

 Gray squirrels are found in hardwood or mixed forests with nut trees, especially oak-hickory forests and river bottoms.
 In the summer, gray squirrels nest in tree cavities or build nests made of leaves in branches.
 In the winter months, they are known to invade structures and homes looking for a place to overwinter.

 Pine squirrels are often abundant in any kind of forest and are commonly found around buildings.
 Pine squirrels usually nest in tree cavities or nests made of leaves, twigs, and bark.
-Tree squirrels enter homes when development reduces the number of trees available for nesting.
+Tree squirrels enter homes more frequently when development reduces the number of trees available for nesting.

-All three species of tree squirrels can become household pests because they frequently enter attics in the winter; however, they rarely pose a health threat to homeowners.
+All three varieties of tree squirrels can become household pests because they frequently enter attics in the winter; however, they rarely pose a health threat to homeowners.
 Inside homes, tree squirrels might cause considerable damage to heat and air conditioning systems if they gain entry into electrical equipment rooms.

 Tree squirrels may create holes in siding and cause damage to attic insulation.